tanishchavaan/atsscore/README.md

 # 📄 Resume ATS Score
-A lightweight JavaScript tool that **scores resumes against job specs** (ATS-style) and **suggests what to add or remove** to improve match quality.
+A lightweight JavaScript tool that **scores resumes against job specs** (ATS-style) and **suggests what to add or remove** to improve match quality using both js and opencv ( on ggl collab ) when we porvide job description and resume.

-> Works with plain text, PDF (via text extraction), and JSON-like resume inputs.
-Zero external APIs required.

----

 ## ✨ Features